 - February 1, 2020

 HOW TO SUBMIT A PROGRAM REVISION PROPOSAL:

-1. Contact Associate Dean of Academic Affairs, Armanda Lewis (email@example.com), for a brief consultation about proposed revisions.
+1. Contact Associate Dean of Academic Affairs, Armanda Lewis (firstname.lastname@example.org), for a consultation about proposed revisions prior to submission to the UCC.
 Some revisions to majors will require registration with NY State.
 This consultation will establish a timeline and next steps.
 We will also work with the Office of the Provost to alert them of any potential changes to the major.

 2. Download the CAS Revision Memo Template (click here to download).